zoitec/cnn-content-retriever/README.md

 https://developer.cnn.com, which will make no mention of the term "Hypatia", but thats it.

-Why should I use this if Hypatia has it's own api?
+Why should we use this if Hypatia has it's own api?
 Hypatia's model requires multiple queries to get all of the content for a particular url.
 This service makes that a little easier by fetching all references from a _base model_ and stitching them in place of the reference to return a full _hydrated model_.